A A A

 Hastings Senior Center – Is seeking volunteers to help in the following areas.
 1) Administrative and Clerical tasks, 2) Organizing spaces/closets/supplies 3) Assistance with special events, activities and programs.
 This is an ongoing need on Mondays and Fridays from 8:30 – 12:30.

-For more information or to schedule your interview, please contact COA’s Volunteer Coordinator at volunteer@coasjc.org or 904-209-3686.
+Click the link above to download a new volunteer packet.
+For more information and/or to schedule your interview, please contact COA’s Volunteer Coordinator at volunteer@coasjc.org or 904-209-3686.

 Volunteer Spotlight!